J535D165/pyalex/README.md

 ### Get single entity

-Get a single Work, Author, Source, Institution, Concept, or Publisher from OpenAlex by the OpenAlex ID, or by DOI or ROR.
+Get a single Work, Author, Source, Institution, Concept, Publisher or Funder from OpenAlex by the OpenAlex ID, or by DOI or ROR.

 ```python